Various Risk Metrics

 Most Likelihood Value

 A standard deviation is a measure that indicates how the values of an uncertain outcome are different.
 For example, in class A, if the students' exam scores are 50, 58, 55, 52, then we can say that their scores are very similar and variation is very low.
 On the other hand, in a class named class B, if the students' exam scores are 10, 100, 70, 40 then we can say there is very high variation among the scores.
 The average score of class B is 55.
 The average score of class A is 53.75.
 If we just compare the average, we will think that class A is doing better.
-But, looking into the score of class B, we can see that class B is actually consistent and all students are performing almost similar.
-If the low variation is important for you, then only average won't give you the correct picture.
+But, looking into the score of class B, we can see that class B is actually consistent and all students are performing almost similarly.
+If the low variation is important for you, then only the average won't give you the correct picture.
 You need a metric that can tell you how the values are dispersed.
 Standard Deviation is the metric that can tell you that.

-When the outcomes are uncertain, we call the outcome as a Random variable.
+When the outcomes are uncertain, we call the outcome a Random variable.
 The standard deviation of random variable X is often written as σ or σx.

 For a discrete random variable the standard deviation is calculated by the following formula:

-Here, x is a Random outcome, P(X = x) is the probability of the random outcome x.
+Here, x is a Random outcome, and P(X = x) is the probability of the random outcome x.
 E(X) is the expected value.